-12.11 Charging/Impound
+12.12 Charging/Impound

-All battery enclosures per Reg.
-8.4 must be removed from the solar car and kept overnight in an impound box/container that will be secured by the Organizers.
+All battery enclosures shall be secured overnight in impound configuration by the Inspectors.
 Headquarters should be appraised of special issues for impound.

-12.11.A Charging
+12.12.A Charging

 All solar cars may begin the Track Event with a fully charged battery pack.
 Once the Track Event begins, charging may only occur using the solar car's array in designated charging areas.